stanford-mast/nn_dataflow/README.md

 currently only support row stationary mapping, and support exhaustive search over all loop blocking and reordering schemes.

-See the details in our ASPLOS'17 paper (reference below).
+See the details in our ASPLOS'17 paper.

-If you use this tool in your work, we kindly request that you reference our ASPLOS'17 paper (see reference below), and send us a citation of your work.
+If you use this tool in your work, we kindly request that you reference our ASPLOS'17 paper (Gao et al., "TETRIS: Scalable and Efficient Neural Network Acceleration with 3D Memory", ASPLOS, April 2017), and send us a citation of your work.

 Find optimal schedule